HUNGRY HEARTS FOUNDATION

 JANUARY

-Board of directors approves expansion of the Hungry Heart Foundation's mission statement, to include providing assistance to children in forms of school supplies, clothing, or other supplies supporting the children's basic human needs, to address the community's broader needs in more holistic ways to ensure that the children supported by the Foundation are not only fed, but also clothed and supplied well to succeed in school and life.
+The board of directors approves expansion of the Hungry Heart Foundation's mission statement, to include providing assistance to children in forms of school supplies, clothing, or other supplies supporting the children's basic human needs, to address the community's broader needs in more holistic ways to ensure that the children supported by the Foundation are not only fed, but also clothed and supplied well to succeed in school and life.

 2020